 Both images of Emese Csoma in action, My Beloved Makeup (taken two years apart)

-The key to good lifestyle pictures is to make sure you have a really good range of them, with lots of different people doing different things in a variety of types of shot.
+The key to good lifestyle pictures is to make sure you have a really good range of images, with lots of different people doing different things to give you lots of variety within your gallery.
 These also tie in well with our next category to tell the whole story using details.

 These shoots really do benefit from a photographer’s eye, as they’ll be able to create a diverse range of options for you.
-A great photographer will know how to make these shots look candid, not staged, keeping that really natural and authentic feel.
+A great photographer will know how to make these shots look candid, not staged, keeping that really natural and authentic feel which people with resonate with.

 Rebecca Love, Love Baby Swim School